Editor’s Note: This a guest post from Steven Kotler, author of The Rise of Superman.

 Environmental triggers—a.k.a. “external triggers” are qualities in the environment that drive people deeper into the zone.

-High consequences is the first trigger.
+High consequences are the first trigger.
 When there’s danger lurking in the environment, we don’t need to concentrate extra hard to drive focus, the elevated risk levels do the job for us.
 Since survival is fundamental to any organism, our brain’s first priority is to scour all incoming information for any sign of a threat and focus intently upon it.

 To hack the “high consequence” flow trigger, remember that risk is always relative.
 While some danger must be courted for flow, confrontations with mortality are not required.
 In fact, even physical risk itself is optional.
 Take intellectual risks, social risks, creative risks, emotional risks.
 A shy man need only cross the room to say hello to an attractive woman to trigger this rush.
 In casual conversation, merely telling someone the truth can serve the same purpose.
 “To reach flow,” explains Harvard psychiatrist Ned Hallowell, “one must be willing to take risks.
 The lover must lay bare his soul and risk rejection and humiliation to enter this state.
 The athlete must be willing to risk physical harm, even loss of life, to enter this state.
 The artist must be willing to be scorned and despised by critics and the public and still push on.
 And the average person—you and me—must be willing to fail, look foolish, and fall flat on our faces should we wish to enter this state.”

 A rich environment, the next environmental trigger, is a combination platter of novelty, unpredictability, and complexity—three elements that catch and hold our attention much like risk.
 Novelty means both danger and opportunity.
-To our forbearers, a strange scent in the wind could be prey or predator, but either way it paid to pay attention.
+To our forbearers, a strange scent in the wind could be prey or predator, but either way, it paid to pay attention.
 Unpredictability means we don’t know what happens next, thus we pay extra attention to what happens next.
 Complexity, when there’s lots of salient information coming at us at once, does more of the same.

 Action and adventure athletes taste these experiences so often because nature is jam-packed with novelty, unpredictability, and complexity.
 Rivers are living entities.
 Same with the mountains and the waves.
-In places where anything can happen, a wandering mind is a dangerous mind, thus rich environments automatically tighten focus and drive flow.
+In places where anything can happen, a wandering mind is a dangerous mind, thus rich environments automatically tighten the focus and drive flow.

 And for those of us who want to take advantage of this fact, yet have no interest in action and adventure sports?
 Simple: Seek out complexity, especially in nature.
 Go stare at the night sky.
 Walk in the woods.
 If you can’t find big nature, contemplate the small.
-The reason there are so many clichés about universes inside of dew drops is because there are universes inside of dew drops.
+The reason there are so many clichés about universes inside of dew drops is that there are universes inside of dew drops.
 No dew to contemplate?
 Use technology to induce awe: surf your city with Google Earth or go see an IMAX movie.

 Deep embodiment is a kind of total physical awareness.
 Fifty percent of our nerve endings reside in our hands, feet, and face.
 We have five major senses.
 We also have proprioception to detect our body’s position in space, and vestibular awareness to help us maintain our balance.